 - Anesthesia Sensitivity

 - Collapsing Trachea.
 Make sure to invest in a comfortable harness for these doggos instead of a traditional collar and lead

 There are also a few health issues that are becoming more commonplace within the breed, such as Neuroaxonal Dystrophy Disease.
 It’s a fatal condition marked by swelling in the brain and spinal cord, and usually develops in puppyhood.
 Heart disease also seems to be increasing in the breed, although both Heart Disease and Neuroaxonal Dystrophy are relatively rare.

 By far the biggest risk for the Papillon is injury.
 Although they’re confident and bold, these are fragile dogs that need to be handled with care.

 Fun Fact ♥

-Believe it or not, the Papillon is a a champion at dog shows.
-They regularly win agility and rally comps, and are the Number 1 ranked toy dog breed in world for obedience!
+Believe it or not, the Papillon is a champion at dog shows.
+They regularly win agility and rally comps, and are the Number 1 ranked toy dog breed in the world for obedience!
 Want to know more about these centre-stage show dogs?

 First, meet Sparkle.
 In 2017, she won first in the 8-inch Masters Agility Championship by completing the course in 36.09 seconds.
 And if that’s not impressive enough, she did it when she was 12 years old!

 Another big name in the Papillon hall of fame is Dylan, who won Best in Show in the Crufts dog show in 2019.
 There were 27,000 dogs in the show that year, which puts into perspective just how stunning Dylan’s performance was!